Joe-Collins-1986/minesweeper/README.md

    ---

    #### Starting board
-   The board board size and number of mines depends on the difficulty selected by the user.
+   The board size and number of mines depends on the difficulty selected by the user.
-   Each round a board is presented to the user showing the values from their prevous guesses.
+   Each round a board is presented to the user showing the values from their previous guesses.

    ![Starting Board](readme_assets/features/demo-features/gameplay/starting-board.png)
    <br>